KARNATISAITHARUN/documentation/using-inspect-protect/api/vulnerabilities_api.md

 * `pageBookmark`: If present,`query` will be ignored and next page of the query indicated by this bookmark will be returned if it exists, this is optional.

-## Listing an Application's Vulnerabilities
+## Listing Vulnerabilities of an Application

 You use the following request to return vulnerabilities by an application